TOMToolkit/make-tom/README.md

 ### Tips and Trouble-shooting

-Here's a way to generate a uniquely named TOM, which can be useful when you want to evaluate or experiment with something with the intention of deleting the directory when you're done:
+Here's a way to generate a uniquely named TOM, which can be useful when you repeatedly want to evaluate or experiment with something with the intention of deleting the directory when you're done:
 ```bash
 ./make-tom.sh name_of_your_tom_`date +'%Y%h%d_%0k%M'`
 ```